| Case

 we looked at had been designed for consumer orientated web sites

+and not business to business (B2B) applications.
 “Eventually we found one company which at least understood

 our requirement.
 However, this relationship looked as if it might